At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 (Note: There’s a lot of reason’s this post is successful, design is one of them)

-To date it has 1300 referring domains.
+To date it has 1300 referring domains and a lot of quality backlinks.

 Long Lists